allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 6. Stress to the Ops Desk that every sortie’s FHP should be double-checked after it flies.

-7. As crews come back from flying and they fill out their PEX AFTO 781, the sortie flying time will automatical y feed this Flying Hours module.
-If you don’t yet use PEX AFTO 781s, then make sure the Actual Takeoff and Land Times are entered in the Mission Board or Flying Schedule modules 8.
-Use the Flying Hours > Overview tab > Filter icon \(top right\) to select a particular FHP of interest.
+7. As crews come back from flying and they fill out their PEX AFTO 781, the sortie flying time will automatically feed this Flying Hours module.
+If you don’t yet use PEX AFTO 781s, then make sure the Actual Takeoff and Land Times are entered in the Mission Board or Flying Schedule modules

+8. Use the Flying Hours > Overview tab > Filter icon \(top right\) to select a particular FHP of interest.
 Use the Flying Hours > Daily and Graphs pages to monitor FHP execution.

 Flying Hours, Advanced